 Why join TIE?

 To help the Council to plan and provide services that will support you and your child.
-We will do this using the information provided by you and other families of children and young people with disabilities.
+We will do this using the information provided by families of children and young people with disabilities.

 As a member of TIE you will receive:

-- Regular information either via e-mail or on our Doncaster Local Offer Facebook page sharing events and activities that are taking place.
+- Information either via e-mail or on our Doncaster Local Offer Facebook page sharing events and activities that are taking place.

 - The holiday activity timetable run by Short Breaks which your disabled child can book onto during the school holidays.